Bradleyda932/2025-Resume/README.md

 # Bradley Antholz
-### [Welcome to my resume!
-I am currently a transfer senior attending Drake University, studying Data Analytics and Artificial Intelligence. ]
+### Welcome to my resume!
+I am currently a transfer senior attending Drake University, studying Data Analytics and Artificial Intelligence.
+I am hoping to expand my experience with an internship!

 ---

 ## 📌 The Basics: Work Experience & Skills
 - **Work Experience:**
-- [1.
-Village Inn (sit-down restaurant), Dishwasher, from April 2021 to ~May 2022.
+- 1. Village Inn (sit-down restaurant), Dishwasher, from April 2021 to ~May 2022.
 Worked my way to a raise after 6 months and learned almost everything within the kitchen.
-Quit due to low pay yet high demand.]
+Quit due to low pay yet high demand.
+- 2. The Home Depot (retail), Order Fulfillment, from May 2022 to June 2023.
+Worked all around the store and learned many, many departments including (but not limited to): Garden, Hardware/Tools, Electrical.
+Quit due to poor management and moving cities.
+- 3. Lowe's (retail), Hardware/Tools, from July 2023 to Present (will be leaving in May).
+Same story as THD, but was able to stay at the same store for almost two years straight.
+Leaving to pursue opportunities in my field!

 - **Skills:** [Key technical and soft skills]

 ---